-You know how trainers will tell you to work out even when you're exhausted, because it will energize you and wake you up?
+You know how trainers will tell you to work out even when you're exhausted because it will energize you and wake you up?
 Exactly.
-Exercising revs up your heart rate and prompts the body to produce adrenaline, which can make you feel alert and stimulated for hours afterwards.
-Though researchers agree that exercising in the evening effects individuals differently, if you are prone to restless nights, you might want to consider moving your late-day workouts to the morning.
+Exercising revs up your heart rate and prompts the body to produce adrenaline, which can make you feel alert and stimulated for hours afterward.
+Though researchers agree that exercising in the evening affects individuals differently, if you are prone to restless nights, you might want to consider moving your late-day workouts to the morning.

 You're probably aware that a cup of coffee too late in the afternoon can interfere with sleep, but there are sources of caffeine you might not think about.
 Many people opt for a post-dinner treat of several squares of chocolate (dark, if you're trying to be healthy), and just one ounce has around 20 mg of the stimulant (a regular cup of coffee contains around 90).
 In fact, the darker the chocolate, the more caffeine it has.
 The same stimulating quality goes for chocolate ice cream and other chocolate desserts.